gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    To calculate the free energy profile across the liquid/vapor interface, one needs to impose an additional harmonic potential to one ethanol molecule and force it to explore the box along the :math:`x` axis..
+    To calculate the free energy profile across the liquid/vapor interface, one needs to impose an additional harmonic potential on one ethanol molecule and force it to explore the box along the :math:`x` axis..

 ..  container:: justify